thaos/Banyuls2019/README.md

 Scripts need to be run in order:
 - 0_download_esgf_data.sh is used to retrieved data from ESGF portal.
 - 1_CDO_ex1_allrcms.sh is used to prepare the downloaded data using CDO commands.
-- 2_CDO_ex2.sh is optional and contains the solution of additional CDO exercices.
+- 2_CDO_ex2.sh contains the solution of additional CDO exercices.
 - 3_read_and_plot_ncdf.R shows how to import the prepared data into R and how to plot them.
+It uses NetCDF outputs from 1_CDO_ex1_allrcms.sh and 2_CDO_ex2.sh.

 #### Remarks:
 All the scripts outputs are written in the current directory and all the inputs files are read from the current directory as well.